SeppNel/CemuShake/README.md

       roll: 0
 ```
 # Building
-You need SDL2 for the controller and yaml-cpp for the config, so install those through your package manager as described in the dependencies section.
+You need SDL2 for the controller and yaml-cpp for the config, so install those through your package manager or with vcpkg as described in the dependencies section.

-Then you just need to run `make`
+On linux you just need to run `make`
+On Windows for now you need to set up a VS project, import the files and compile.

 ## Dependencies
 For ubuntu:
 `sudo apt-get install libsdl2-dev libyaml-cpp-dev`

 For Fedora:
 `sudo dnf install SDL2-devel yaml-cpp-devel`

+For Windows (vcpkg):
+`vcpkg install sdl2 yaml-cpp`

 # Acknowledgements
 [Valeri](https://github.com/v1993) for his documentation [Cemuhook-Protocol](https://github.com/v1993/cemuhook-protocol)